Jackal-42/cube_puzzler/README.md

 (p)lay/pause (switch from editor to game mode and back)<br>
 (r)otate (In editor, rotate the selected tile 90 degrees)<br>
 (r)estart (In play mode, reload the level)<br>
 Click on the "Level Code" button to view/copy the current level code or to paste a new one in.
 DO NOT hit "cancel" or the application will freeze.
-Please ignore the "Level Code" text area, it is left over from testing.
-Also, the selected tile text may disappear after loading into a level, so sorry about that.
 <br>
 Left click & drag: draw on the editor cube with the selected tile<br>
 Right click & drag: rotate the editor cube<br>